AIX Jumpstart for UNIX/Linux Professionals

 • Tape Control Commands

-• Exercise: Use of Backup And Restore
+• Exercise: Use of Backup And Restore, including mksysb

 AIX Jumpstart for UNIX/Linux Professionals Training Course